reddvid/my-hugo-site/content/post/2022/03/digital-spring-cleaning/index.md

 ## Share Your Way

-So that’s about my file naming and folder organization and it is still on-going as of this writing.
+So that's about my file naming and folder organization and it is still on-going as of this writing.
 How do you organize your digital life?
 Share it on the comments below.

 <br>
 <small><a class="link" rel="noopener" href='https://pngtree.com/so/cleaning'>cleaning png from pngtree.com/</a></small>